 - Bake the tortillas at 350 degrees for 6 minutes, or until crispy.
 Flip them after three minutes.

 - Remove the shrimp from the citrus liquid chop into small pieces.
-Combine with the chopped Serrano chili, cucumber, red onion & salt, pepper.
+Combine with the chopped Serrano chile, cucumber, red onion & salt, pepper.
 Grab the chopped orange, tangerine or clementine in your fists and squeeze it into the bowl, removing any extraneous seeds or pith before mixing it in.
 Top with the clementine olive oil and mix well.
 Refrigerate for at least 20 minutes to let the flavors meld.
 Place a baked tortilla on a plate.
 Scoop out a mound of ceviche with a slotted spoon and plop on top.
+Top with diced avocado and your favorite hot sauce.
 Feel free pick it up and eat it with your hands if you wish.

 - Serves 4 as an appetizer or 2 as a meal